Padmavathi-SJ/BYTS/java/Collections.md

 * Collections are internally implemented by data structures, so we can expect ready made support.
 * If we wants to represent a group of individual objects as a single onject, we got ot a concept called "Collection object".

+## Collections:

+* If we wants to represent a group of individual objects as a single onject, we got ot a concept called "Collection object".
+* Collections interfacs acts as a parent for all collection classe.

+  ### Important methods:
+     * add(Object obj)